-Core-collapse supernovae provide an environment for any nonstandard interactions(NSI) to be observed in the neutrino signal.
-In the dense cores of supernovae, even neutrinos are coupled to the matter.
-The interactions they undergo in the decoupling region could cause flavor mixing that would be detected in our detectors on earth.
+Core-collapse supernovae provide an environment for any nonstandard interactions (NSI) to be observed in the neutrino signal.
+In the dense cores of supernovae, neutrinos are coupled to the matter, but they quickly decouple as the density drops.
+This allows neutrinos to carry information directly from these dense cores out where it can be observed.
+The interactions neutrinos undergo in this region could cause flavor mixing that would be detected in our detectors on earth.
 By understanding such a future neutrino signal we could then decrypt the types of interactions that were present.

 Point A